f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

 3. Deploy the App to mk8s cluster
        a.
-You can navigate to ``Select the Distributed Apps`` Service and in overview section download global kubeconfig file
+You can navigate to ``Select the Distributed Apps`` Service and then to ``system`` namespace.
+Click on overview section and download global kubeconfig file
        b.
-You can use this config file to connect to managed k8s and deploy your application using your app related yaml files
+You can use this config file to connect to managed k8s and deploy your application using your app related yaml files.
+We have kept couple of app files in this folder for reference
        c.
-Once deployed make sure all pods/service are running and online
+Once deployed make sure all pods/service are running and online (GenAI app related pods usually takes around 15-20 mins to come online)

      .. figure:: assets/kubeconfig.jpg
      Fig : Downloading kubeconfig